ar040701/DSA/README.md

 16) Sorting an array of 0,1,2
 17) Majority Element
 18) Maximum Subarray sum
 19) Best Time to Buy and Sell stocks
+20) Alternate Positive and Negative Numbers